Fact checkedFact Checked

 Can You Drink Water While Fasting?

-Fasting is abstaining from eating food for a set time period, but not from drinking water.
+Fasting is abstaining from eating food for a set period, but not from drinking water.
 Intermittent fasting is different because it is linked with dieting and is used to help burn fat and calories more efficiently.

 Intermittent fasting[1] involves only eating during a set time, and this can mean eating only one meal a day, every two days, or eating during set hours each day and fasting for the remainder.
-By doing so, the number of calories we consume daily is limited, giving us ample time to burn off this calorie intake.
+By doing so, the number of calories we consume daily is limited, giving us ample time to burn off this caloric intake.

 This fasting pattern can help prevent obesity and even type 2 diabetes, but it is also helpful for those who may already be overweight and need to lose those extra pounds.